sarahhsu/polygenic-risk-scores-pipeline/README.md

-    -s -- Path to where the scripts are (should be in the folder named polygenic-risk-scores-pipeline) -p -- Path to the main project folder, where the results folders and files will be written to -c -- Path to scoring files, typically a subfolder within the project folder -f -- Path to a gzipped VCF file (extension *.vcf.gz), either -f or -z must be used but not both -z -- Path to a folder of gzipped VCF files (extension *.vcf.gz), either -f or -z must be used but not both
+    -s -- Path to where the scripts are (should be in the folder named polygenic-risk-scores-pipeline) -p -- Path to the main project folder, where the results folders and files will be written to -c -- Path to scoring files, typically a subfolder within the project folder -f -- Path to a gzipped VCF file (extension *.vcf.gz), only one from -f or -z or -b must be used -z -- Path to a folder of gzipped VCF files (extension *.vcf.gz), only one from -f or -z or -b must be used -b  -- MGB biobank options: broad-eu (build 38), broad-afr (build 38), broad-his (build 38), broad-all (build 38), erisone (build 37), only one from -f or -z or -b must be used

 ### Recognized optional command line arguments:
     -m  -- Add project name to the output files (no spaces)